google/WebFundamentals/src/_langs/en/updates/2015-09-01-automating-resource-selection-with-client-hints.markdown

 1. **What about &lt;insert my favorite hint&gt;?**<br/>
    ServiceWorker enables developers to intercept and modify (e.g. add new headers) all outgoing requests.
-As an example, it is easy to add NetInfo-based information to indicate current connection type -- see "[Capability reporting with ServiceWorker](https://www.igvita.com/2014/12/15/capability-reporting-with-service-worker/)".
+As an example, it is easy to add [NetInfo](https://w3c.github.io/netinfo/)-based information to indicate current connection type -- see "[Capability reporting with ServiceWorker](https://www.igvita.com/2014/12/15/capability-reporting-with-service-worker/)".
    The "native" hints shipped in Chrome (DPR, Width, Resource-Width) are implemented in the browser because a pure SW-based implementation would delay all image requests.

-1. **Where can I learn more, and what about…?** <br/>
+1. **Where can I learn more, see more demos, and what about...?** <br/>
    Check out the [explainer document](https://github.com/igrigorik/http-client-hints#http-client-hints-internet-draft) and feel free to [open an issue on GitHub](https://github.com/igrigorik/http-client-hints/issues) if you have feedback or other questions.